Divya-Ail/divya-ail.github.io/_pages/teaching.md

 <p align="justify">2017: Paris-Sud University, France.
 Thesis title: Development of a new model of retinal degeneration in Xenopus to study the involvement of Müller glial cells in regeneration.(co-supervision)</p>

-<p align="justify">**Bachelor Students:** Mentored 2 students towards their Bachelor thesis/ Internship work</p>
+**Bachelor Students:** Mentored 2 students towards their Bachelor thesis/ Internship work
 <p align="justify">2019: Cergy Pontoise University, France.
 Project title: Study of a photo-inducible protein to create a model of rod-cone dystrophy</p>

 <p align="justify">2017: University of Pune, India.
 Project title: Chemical activation and inhibition of the transcription factor – YAP</p>

-<p align="justify">**Advisor of the iGEM teams**
+**Advisor of the iGEM teams**
-iGEM (international Genetically Engineered Machine) is a synthetic biology competition for students at Bachelor and Master level.
+<p align="justify">iGEM (international Genetically Engineered Machine) is a synthetic biology competition for students at Bachelor and Master level.
 As an advisor to the teams I am involved brainstorming with students, evaluating their scientific ideas, giving feedback, support for design of experiments, helping them critically analyze the results of the experiments and communicating the project at the final competition</p>

 <p align="justify">2024: HUST-UEVE-UPSaclay team from Wuhan, China (External Advisor)
 I mentored the HUST-UEVE-UPSaclay team on their project ‘Aqua Guardian 2’ which focused on using synthetic biology to develop a dual-system for microplastic degradation (using E.Coli) and collection (using C.elegans).
 Our team won a gold medal at the iGEM competition held in Paris, France.</p>